hjlogique/Weather-Dashboard/README.md

 display automatically.

-Note: The first screenshot displays the application prior to any entry for a city.
+Note: The first screenshot displays the application prior to any entry for a city name.
 In the second screenshot five cities were added to the list.
 The last screenshot displays the application once it was reloaded.
 The application now displays the last entered city from the last query.